forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![](images/studio_table_select_test_script.png)

-6. The Test Script table should show up in a new tab in the Studio conetent frame.
+6. The Test Script table should show up in a new tab in the Studio content frame.
 Scroll down to the bottom of the Test Script table record.
 Click on **Design Form** in the related list section of the table record.

 ![](images/design_form_related_list.png)

-7. In the Form Designer, change the first section to be a **2 Column layout**.
-Then drag the Name, Version, Story, Reviewed By, and Tested By fields to the top section.
-Move the Description field to the bottom 1 column section.
-There should be no fields in the middle section.
-Go ahead and delete the section by clicking on the **X** in the corner.
-Finally, click the **Save** button to save the layout.
+7. * In the Form Designer, change the first section to be a **2 Column layout**.
+   * Then drag the Name, Version, Story, Reviewed By, and Tested By fields to the top section.
+   *  Move the Description field to the bottom 1 column section.
+   * There should be no fields in the middle section.
+   * Go ahead and delete the section by clicking on the **X** in the corner.
+   * Finally, click the **Save** button to save the layout.

 ![](images/test_script_designer_layout.gif)